avc-adelaide/applied-control-systems/index.md

 This page contains worked examples organized by topic.
 Each PDF includes detailed solutions and explanations for concepts covered in the course.

+**Work in progress**: *this material is being co-developed using GenAI and needs thorough review and correction before being production ready.*

 ## Module 1: Dynamical Systems

 - [Topic 1.1: Introduction and System Modelling](we-1-1-intro-modelling.pdf)